postmannen/steward/doc/concept/auth/auth.md

 DECIDE: Hello messages should contain the public key ?

-### Public Keys

 #### Central Store

 Store all the public keys in a k/v `node -> {publicKey, valid}` on CentralAuth.

 The `valid` field tells if the public key are valid, or have been revoked.

-#### Request to get public keys from nodes

-We could get all the nodes from the hello message register on central server.

 #### Request for nodes to report their public keys on startup

+Nodes should report in their public in the data field of the hello message.

 If the key is the same as the one stored on the auth server we should do nothing.
 If it is different we should report that a new key for a node is registered and needs action to be either stored or discarded.
 On the CentralAuth we need a service to verify that updating the currently stored value for a nodes public key is ok.